duckietown/book-opmanual-duckiedrone/src/fc-cleanflight/instructions.md

 ## Testing the Motors

-With the ESCs connected to the FC, your drone's motors can be tested.
+With the ESCs connected to the Flight Controller, your drone's motors can be tested.
 In this section, you will verify that the motors are spinning correctly.

 ```{danger}
 **Make sure no propellers are attached to your drone's motors!**